 10.)
 Green Tea

-L-theanine (an amino acid found in green tea) can help to relax muscles and reduce overall anxiety.
+L-theanine (an amino acid in green tea) can help relax muscles and reduce anxiety.
 In a rat study, it was discovered that L-theanine eased symptoms caused by trauma and enhanced the rat’s mood. ²¹

 Since green tea is the most accessible herb on our list, we highly recommend it to those looking for something they can take daily.
-Beyond its anxiety-relieving effects, L-theanine can also balance out hormones, the nervous system, as well as strengthen the immune system. ²²
+Beyond its anxiety-relieving effects, L-theanine can also balance out hormones, the nervous system, and strengthen the immune system. ²²

 Final Word